John William Bowden: Works

 To Hugh James Rose's British Magazine he contributed six of the 178 hymns that in 1836 were collected as Lyra Apostolica.
 His contributions are signed α.
 Newman and Bowden worked together on the Tracts for the Times.
 For the British Critic Bowden supplied four major contributions.
 These were: July 1836, Rise of the Papal Power; April 1837, On Gothic Architecture; January 1839, On British Association; July 1841, On the Church in the Mediterranean.
 The last two were published under Newman's editorship.

 In the spring of 1840 he published his Life of Gregory the Seventh.
 This work had been first suggested to him by Newman, prompted by Hurrell Froude.
 He proposed to write, but never produced, a Life of St. Boniface, which in 1843 was announced as in preparation.
 Bowden's only publication in 1843 was A few Remarks on Pews.
 A posthumous publication in 1845 was Thoughts on the Work of the Six Days of Creation.
 The key to his argument was the motto on the title-page, Novum Testamentum in Veteri velabatur, Vetus Testamentum in Novo revelatur.

 Family

-He married, on 6 June 1828, Elizabeth, youngest daughter of Sir John Edward Swinburne.
+Bowden married, on 6 June 1828, Elizabeth, youngest daughter of Sir John Edward Swinburne.
 They had two children, Charles Henry Bowden (1836–1906), a priest of the Birmingham Oratory, and Emily Frances Bowden (1833–1909), translator of Ida, Countess von Hahn-Hahn's Fathers of the Desert.
 Elizabeth was a Catholic convert, and founder of a Catholic church in Fulham.
 She died in 1896.